With 7,000 employers, Waterloo co-op students work for an amazing range of organizations. Common areas include

 Her projects included analyzing development initiatives, including the environmental assessment legislation for Mackenzie Valley, the Nunavut Land Use plan and federal development projects in the Yukon.

-As an Environment and Resource Studies student, this role integrated Isha’s passion for environment sustainability with valuable knowledge in public policy, business and research skills to prepare her for a career in federal public service.
+As an Environment, Resources and Sustainability student, this role integrated Isha’s passion for environment sustainability with valuable knowledge in public policy, business and research skills to prepare her for a career in federal public service.

 Her work term highlighted the importance of other sectors in relation to federal government; for example, the intersection between business in the North and federal policies.
 Isha is now considering working in different sectors before entering government to serve Canadians and protect the environment in a sustainable manner.